Sport in Paraguay: Handball

 The Confederación Paraguaya de Handból is located at the Secretaria Nacional de Deportes.
 Paraguay's national handball team prepares at the same venue.
 Several clubs practice at the venue and dispute their national championship games there.
 In 2018, Paraguay's male and female national teams showed highlighted performances, winning the IHF Trophy for under-18 and under-20 championships.
 In the same year, the Paraguay under-24 team achieved silver medal in the Campeonato de Naciones Emergentes del Sur y Centroamérica, disputed in Palmira.
 Paraguay's under-14 and under-16 teams also participated in the Torneo Sudamericano de Hándbol cadetes disputed in Mendoza, where the first achieved bronze medal and the second achieved gold medal after defeating Brazil, who were undefeated until that moment.
 Olimpia Asunción, the Universidad Autónoma de Asunción and Cerro Porteño have handball teams.
 In October 2021, the Campeonato Centro Sur de Handball was held for female national teams at the Olympic Park at the Paraguayan Olympic Committee.
 Paraguay's team qualified for the 2021 World Handball Championship in Spain.

 Tennis

 Tennis is also a significant sport in Paraguay.
-The Paraguay Davis Cup team competed in its first Davis Cup in 1931, and their best result was reaching the quarterfinals in 1983-85 and again in 1987.
-The Paraguay Fed Cup team competed in its first Fed Cup in 1991, and their best result was qualifying for the World Group Play-offs in 1995.
-Notable male tennis players from Paraguay include males Victor Caballero, Hugo Chapacú, Ramón Delgado, Francisco González and Víctor Pecci, and female tennis players Rossana de los Ríos, Veronica Cepede Royg and Montserrat Gonzalez.
+The Paraguay Davis Cup team competed in its first Davis Cup in 1931, and their best result was reaching the quarterfinals in 1983–85 and again in 1987.
+The Paraguay Fed Cup team competed in its first Fed Cup in 1991, and their best result was qualifying for the World Group play-offs in 1995.
+Notable male tennis players from Paraguay include males Victor Caballero, Hugo Chapacú, Ramón Delgado, Francisco González and Víctor Pecci, and female tennis players Rossana de los Ríos, Verónica Cepede Royg and Montserrat González.